nzengi/ZenSign/README.md

-# NzengiCrypt: Provably Secure Partially Blind Signature Scheme
+# ZenSign: Provably Secure Partially Blind Signature Scheme

-NzengiCrypt is an implementation of the **Provably Secure Partially Blind Signature Scheme** based on the paper by Masayuki Abe and Tatsuaki Okamoto.
+ZenSign is an implementation of the **Provably Secure Partially Blind Signature Scheme** based on the paper by Masayuki Abe and Tatsuaki Okamoto.
 This scheme combines privacy and verification, allowing certain information to remain hidden while ensuring other information can be verified.

-This project can be used for cryptographic protocols focused on privacy, such as digital payment systems, e-voting, and any other applications where anonymity is essential.
+ZenSign is designed for use in cryptographic protocols focused on privacy, such as digital payment systems, e-voting, and other applications where anonymity is essential.

 ## Project Structure

-NzengiCrypt is built with a modular design, consisting of the following files and modules:
+ZenSign is built with a modular design, consisting of the following files and modules:

 - **math_helpers.py**: Contains mathematical helper functions, random number generation, and primality tests.
 - **dsa_helpers.py**: Handles DSA parameter selection and key pair generation.